gomi-source/homebridge-nad-amplifier/README.md

 ## Prerequisites

 1. An MQTT broker, with something bridging your NAD amplifier's control surface onto it.
-This plugin does not implement that bridge itself - it assumes the following topics already exist and behave as described (this matches a typical NAD/BluOS MQTT bridge, but if yours differs, see [Assumptions & things to verify](#assumptions--things-to-verify) below):
+Like [this one](https://github.com/gomi-source/mqtt-nad).
+This plugin does not implement that bridge itself - it assumes the following topics already exist and behave as described:

    | Purpose | Topic | Payload |
    |---|---|---|